libp2p/specs/noise/README.md

 3. Writes the result on the encrypted channel, prefixed with a Protobuf varint length prefix.
 We call this payload the "handshake seal".
 4. Awaits to receive the handshake seal from its peer.
-5. Verifies the signature against the libp2p public key of its peer, and its local value of `HandshakeHash`.
+5. Verifies the peer's seal signature against the peer's libp2p public key, and its local value of `HandshakeHash`.
 6. If the signature verification passes, the Noise state machine is destroyed and the encrypted channel is handed over to the libp2p stack.
 If the